opensouls/terminal-copilot/README.md

 # terminal-copilot
-The perfect told for a goldfish using a zsh terminal
+The perfect tool for a goldfish using a zsh terminal